willduff/mixedreality-enthusiast-guide/docs/boundary-questions.md

 When you first set up your headset, the setup app (Mixed Reality Portal) will take you through the steps to create a boundary.
 But you to create one at any time:
 1. Select **Start > Mixed Reality Portal** on your desktop.
 2. Open "Menu".
-3. Select "Run setup" to create a new boundary.
+3. Select "Setup up room boundary" to create a new boundary.

 If someone else uses your headset, make sure they understand the boundary and how to use it.
 If you move your headset to a new location, you'll need to set up a new boundary that works for that space.